 That kill count must have made sense to us because the planchette stopped moving.
 “Al, who did you, love?”
 One of us asked.
 And that answer was quick; most Chicago kids know the name of Mae Capone, and so it was no surprise when the planchette scaled the board again.
 It spelled out M… B… E… Close enough.

 “Hey Al, is it true you died of syphilis?”
-I don’t remember what happened next.
-I just remember thinking that the Ouija board seemed so correct next to Al Capone’s headstone.
-His gangster self is revived so eternally in our city.
-It’s a city that would never let anyone forget the iconic image: fedora, cigar, pinstripes.
-There’s no rest for spirits here; too many teen vandals.
+I don’t know exactly what happened next.
+I just remember thinking that the Ouija board looked so right next to Al Capone’s headstone.
+We live in a city where his gangster self is revived so eternally.
+A city that would never let anyone forget the iconic image: fedora, cigar, pinstripes.
+There’s no rest for spirits here… too many teen vandals.
 I doubt we were the first rowdy ones to try conjuring Capone’s presence.
 We probably weren’t even the first that week, judging by the widened holes in the Mt.
 Carmel fence.
-But how special the Ouija board looked curving up from the dirt in eerie lamplight against speckled limestone.
+But how special the Ouija board looked, there, curving up from the dirt in eerie lamplight against speckled limestone.

 My friend Nathan must have thought so too.
 He whipped his iPhone out for a quick picture.
 But when he pressed the shutter button, his whole phone started to vibrate and the screen turned hot pink, then BSOD blue, then a sudden camera flash ignited and the whole device powered down.
 He looked up at the rest of us, shocked, but we had no explanation.
 We all started to run like mad, out through the cemetery, bounding over gravesites and tripping over wreaths.
 We leapt back over the fence like it was nothing.
 Back in the car, everyone sat panting, invigorated, and passed Nathan’s phone around, which was still hot.
 A few hours later, Nathan’s phone turned back on.
 And there was a picture of a ghost on it.